 Your selected application performance monitoring (APM) solution must automatically track satisfaction scores for each one of your web and application requests.
 Offering scores in a larger range, such as 0-100, rather than 0-1, is also better, as it means that insights are easier to interpret and act upon.

 TTFB is the time required to request information from the server and to transfer the information that was requested.
 In simple terms, it is the time from the point where you navigate to a webpage through to when it starts to render.
 This period of time includes:

-- The server request, which can differ according to internet connection and location
+- The server request can differ according to internet connection and location

 - The time needed to process a request or form a response

 - The time needed to send information based on the question

 Return time equals 40% of the total TTFB.
 The slower the TTFB, the more time it will take for your user to view any content on your site.